Skip Menu

 • Provide extra steps on farm equipment and vehicles to minimize reach (figure 6).

-• Equip machines operated by disabled individuals with fire extinguishers and communication systems such as cell phones and two-way radios.
+• Equip machines operated by individuals with disabilities with fire extinguishers and communication systems such as cell phones and two-way radios.

 • Provide adequate lighting in areas used for mounting and dismounting machines to avoid falls.